 6 For all men have one entrance into life, and the like going out.

-10 I loved "Her" above health and beauty, and chose to have her instead of light: for the light that cometh from her never goeth out.
+10 I loved Her above health and beauty, and chose to have Her instead of (the lesser) light: for the Light that cometh from Her never goeth out.

-17 For he hath given me certain knowledge of the things that are, namely, to know how the world was made, and the operation of the elements: (See D&C 29: By the Power of My "Spirit", I, God, created all things that are made".
+17 For He hath given me certain knowledge of the things that are, namely, to know how the world was made, and the operation of the elements:

 18 The beginning, ending, and midst of the times: the alterations of the turning of the sun, and the change of seasons:

 19 The circuits of years, and the positions of stars:

 20 The natures of living creatures, and the furies of wild beasts: the violence of winds, and the reasonings of men: the diversities of plants and the virtues of roots:

 21 And all such things as are either secret or manifest, them I know.

 22 For WISDOM, which is the worker of all things, taught me: for IN Her is an understanding, Spirit, Holy, One only, manifold, subtil, lively, clear, undefiled, plain, not subject to hurt, loving the thing that is good quick, which cannot be letted, ready to do good,